 Specify if there is a password requirement

 Gmail confidential mode Beta is available as an opt-in to all G Suite customers and Google for Education users.
-G Suite Admins can opt-in to the beta by going to the Admin console and navigating to Apps > G Suite > Settings for Gmail > User settings.
+Google Workspace Admins can opt-in to the beta by going to the Admin console and navigating to Apps > Google Workspace > Settings for Gmail > User settings.
 From there, they will have the option to activate the feature by selecting “Enable confidential mode” at the bottom of the box.
 (See below)

-If you would like more information on Gmail settings Reach out today to find out how our Google for Education Consultants and team can help your school district.
-If you’re interested in making sure your domain settings meet EDU Best-Practices, I suggest downloading a copy of our Top Google for Education Configuration Errors – especially if you haven’t recently had a G Suite domain Audit.
+If you would like more information on Gmail settings, reach out today to find out how our Google for Education consultants and team can help your school district.
+If you’re interested in making sure your domain settings meet EDU Best-Practices, I suggest downloading a copy of our Top Google for Education Configuration Errors – especially if you haven’t recently had a Google Workspace domain Audit.

 About the Author: